Before You Read

 The Piano Prodigy: Epstein began playing piano at age 5 and attended the prestigious Interlochen music camp at 14.
 Music requires reading and responding to an audience, anticipating what will move them.

 The Tutor: From a young age, Epstein made money tutoring classmates.
-The helper pattern was already forming: I have something you need.
-Let me give it to you.
+He had something they needed, and he used it to build relationships.

 The Lesson That Shaped Everything